nxp-mcuxpresso/nxp-vee-imxrt1170-evk/vee-port/validation/vg/README.md

 The table indicates:

-* the version of the test suite project,
+* the version of the project `java-testsuite-runner-vg`,
-* the version of the test suite library fetched by the project,
+* the version of the test suite library fetched by the project `java-testsuite-runner-vg`,
 * the compatible VG Packs to run the tests of the test suite,
 * the minimum version of the MicroVG API required by the test suite.